tiagosomda/notes/content/post/parenting/valentina.md

 ## What's Next
-For now, we're soaking in these precious early moments, learning this new rythm of life, and looking forward to decoding V's language.
+For now, we're soaking in these precious early moments, learning this new rhythm of life, and looking forward to decoding V's language.

-if you have any words of wisdom that you would like to share with us, leave a comment bellow
+if you have any words of wisdom that you would like to share with us, leave a comment below
-(eventually we will find time to read them 😅)

 {{< /tab >}}
 {{< tab flag="br" label="Português" >}}